jamacz/mink/README.md

 ## Known Issues

+- Multi-file packages bundle all of their imports together, which is possibly a mistake.
+Plans to fix this.
 - A run-length encoding representation of the stack puts a limit on the size of each run of `!`s.
-There are long term plans to patch this.
+Long term plans to patch this.